 Welcome to DCU's Mentoring Scheme

-Mentoring is defined as a work-place relationship where a more senior experienced staff member is committed to providing developmental assistance and guidance to a less experienced staff member through a series of regular meetings.
+Mentoring is defined as a workplace relationship where a more experienced staff member is committed to providing developmental assistance and guidance to a less experienced staff member through a series of regular meetings.

-- the primary outcome of mentoring is that the mentee will gain knowledge and a greater sense of their own capability and resourcefulness which will help them to flourish in their professional and personal life
+The primary outcome of mentoring is that the mentee will gain knowledge and a greater recognition of their own potential and capabilities, which will help them to flourish in their professional and personal life.

-- I am about to take on a new role (for example in research, leadership, management) - how do I adapt to this new role?
+- I am about to take on a new role - how do I adapt to this new role?

 - How can I enhance my communication and influencing skills?